rudyvdbrink/ssmpl/README.md

 The project seeks to improve malaria prevalence estimates in rural Western Africa by combining remote sensing–driven household mapping with comprehensive parasite detection.
 This repository contains code for the development and evaluation of an instance segmentation pipeline that identifies and draws polygons of individual buildings from high resolution satellite and aerial imagery, for the purposes of household mapping.

-If you are looking for a comprehensive intro, try the [notebooks](#notebooks).
-If you're looking for the code to reproduce the full training routine, look in the [scripts](/scripts/) directory.
+This repository is a placeholder until the code is made public.

 <img src="./public/accra_preds.png" alt="Example Image"/>